grammyjs/website/site/docs/plugins/console-time.md

 490ai foo total: 891.849ms
 ```

-This indicates the checked middleware alone took 800ms and isn't as performant as maybe needed.
+This indicates the checked middleware alone took 800ms and isn’t as performant as maybe needed.

 ## Plugin Summary